-We consent to the inclusion in this Registration Statement of Akerna Corp. on Form S-1 of our report dated May 29, 2020 with respect to our audits of the financial statements of Solo Sciences, Inc. as of December 31, 2019 and 2018 and for the years then ended, which report appears in the Prospectus, which is part of this Registration Statement.
+We consent to the inclusion in this Registration Statement of Akerna Corp. on Post-Effective Amendment No. 1 to Form S-1 (File No. 333-239783) of our report dated May 29, 2020, with respect to our audits of the financial statements of Solo Sciences, Inc. as of December 31, 2019 and 2018 and for the years then ended, which report appears in the Prospectus, which is part of this Registration Statement.
 We also consent to the reference to our Firm under the heading "Experts" in such Prospectus.